-This mild green tomato salsa verde recipe is fantastic on grilled meats, eggs and all your Mexican food favorites.
+This mild green tomato salsa is fantastic on grilled meats, eggs and all of your Mexican food favorites.
 So good and easy to make you’ll want it on everything!

 THIS POST INCLUDES AFFILIATE LINKS TO SHARE THE THINGS I LOVE.

 Salsa is a required condiment in the Southwest.
 I eat some form of salsa almost every day.
 One of my favorite salsas is salsa verde.

 Salsa verde is traditionally made from tomatillos, a member of the gooseberry family.
 The tomatillos are typically roasted to soften, then pureed with onions and garlic.
 A hit of acid brings balance and salt heightens flavor.
 Some people add cilantro, cumin or avocado to their salsa verde.
 It’s all delicious, especially over white chicken enchiladas!